Osmotherley, North Yorkshire: Amenities

 The village school, Osmotherley Primary School, was founded 1857 and the present building dates from 1878.
 It is on School Lane and has fewer than 50 pupils.

 Osmotherley has three public houses within a 55 yd radius: the Queen Catherine Hotel, The Three Tuns and the Golden Lion.
-The village also has a newsagents, a Top Shop, a Youth Hostel and an antique shop.
-In 2019 the Osmotherley Fish and Chip Shop was named the best fish and chip shop in Northern England at the England Business Awards event.
-Thompson, the shop that served Osmotherley since 1786, and an Art and Craft Shop have both recently closed.
+The village also has a newsagents, at Top Shop & a cafe.
+In 2019 the Osmotherley Fish and Chip Shop was named the best fish and chip shop in Northern England at the England Business Awards event, the fish & chip shop closed in 2024.
+Thompson, the shop that served Osmotherley since 1786, and an art and craft shop have both recently closed.

 The Barter Table on Osmotherley Village Green is a five-legged structure about 1.5 ft high with a stone slab on top.
 Goods were exchanged or bartered on the table and it is now a grade II listed structure.

+The annual Summer Games takes place on the first weekend in July, this is a long-standing fete which is believed to have originated in celebration of the summer solstice & was originally held on Summer Games hill which stands above the village.

+The annual Osmotherley Show takes place at Hall Farm in Thimbleby the first weekend in August.
+Thimbleby lies just to the south of Osmotherley.